Monday, 21 October 2024

 • 'Folly, however, whatever it's degree, is missing from there: it stays down here and never leaves us.'

 Orlando's wits are eventually found.
 'Wits' take the form of 'a soft, tenuous liquid, apt to vaporise if not kept tightly sealed'.
-They come in different size phials - and, of course, men lose them for many reasons: in loving, in search of honours, in search of wealth, in rusting princes, in magical baubles, in jewels or paintings.
+They come in different size phials - and, of course, men lose them for many reasons: in loving, in search of honours, in search of wealth, in trusting princes, in magical baubles, in jewels or paintings.
 'Here the wits of sophists, astrologers and poets abound.'

 Now, it would hardly be objectionable if you read this post and promptly went out to read Orlando Furioso.
 However, here's another use for it all.